cryptobeat/Strategies/script-getting-started.md

 ```
 # Passing Back Test Parameter

-Parameters are set up in the back test dialog window.
+In the script you can define parameters.
+Parameters will be displayed in the back test configuration window.

 ![chart](https://github.com/cryptobeat/Strategies/blob/master/pictures/s6.png)